 EVALUATION

-CRITERIA: At the completion of this activity, you should the fire modeling techniques used in fire protection.
+CRITERIA: At the completion of this activity, you should be able to describe the fire modeling techniques used in fire protection.
 Specifically, you should be able to do the following:

-Describe the difference between an algebraic zone and a CFD or field model.
+Describe the difference between an algebraic zone and a computational fluid dynamics (CFD) or field fire model.

 Describe the general limitations of the five fire models described in NUREG-1934, Section 4.1.

-Describe how a fire model can be used in a fire hazard analyss.
+Describe how a fire model can be used in a fire hazard analysis (FHA).

-TASKS: The activities listed below shall be performed under the guidance of a qualified Fire Protection Inspector (C7).
+TASKS: The activities listed below shall be performed under the guidance of a qualified Fire Protection Inspector (IMC 1245 C7).

 Review the references and develop an understanding sufficient to meet the evaluation criteria.

-Discuss the evaluation criteria with a qualified Fire Protection Inspector (C7).
+Discuss the evaluation criteria with a qualified Fire Protection Inspector (IMC 1245 C7).

-Develop a scenario on your use an example that is part of the fire model documentation, change the input parameters to see how these changes affect the output from the model.
-For example, changing the heat release rate of the fire,
+Develop a scenario on your own or use an example that is part of the fire model documentation, change the input parameters to see how these changes affect the output from the model.
+For example, changing the heat release rate (HRR) of the fire,

 the geometry or changing the ventilation from natural to forced ventilation.